+3.12.
+Responsibilities for HR Case Manager

+3.12.1.
+Notification of Criminal Proceedings

+- 3.12.2.
+If a member of staff informs you, they are being charged with, or convicted of, a criminal offence you must: - ensure you receive written confirmation detailing the nature of the arrest, charges/caution or investigation together with any arrest documentation, charge sheet, bail restrictions and court summons - undertake a risk assessment for suspension with the relevant Head of Department to assess whether the offence, or alleged offence, is one which makes the member of staff unsuitable for their role - manage any disciplinary cases arising from a notification of criminal proceedings.

+3.12.3.
+An HR Case Manager is also responsible for:

+- the appointment of an investigating officer and advising whether an external Investigating Officer is appointed if this is considered appropriate - providing advice and guidance in the application of the procedure in each individual case and at each formal stage to always ensure fairness and consistency - advising if any matter warrants informal or formal investigative action.
+Recommendations may include the use of the HR043 Performance Improvement Plan within EPR 4 Managing Performance as an alternative to disciplinary action. - advising at what stage of the procedure actions should be initiated (for example, formal disciplinary proceedings) - Holding pre-hearing briefs with the Investigating Officer (Presenting Officer) and Presiding Officer - allocating HR representation to support a Presiding Officer at disciplinary hearings and appeal meetings - notifying the appropriate managers at all stages of the disciplinary process.

 3.13.
-Responsibilities for HR Case Managers
+Responsibilities for HR Professional Standards Coordinator

 3.13.1.
-Notification of Criminal Proceedings

-- 3.13.2.
-If a member of staff informs you they are being charged with, or convicted of, a criminal offence you must: - make sure you receive a written report/evidence detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing establish the facts of the case - consider whether the offence, or alleged offence, is one which makes the member of staff unsuitable for their role - manage any disciplinary cases arising from a notification of criminal proceedings from staff - liaise with the relevant Line Manager/Group or Area Manager/Corporate Head of Department if an individual has not informed the Service of criminal proceedings against them and decide whether further disciplinary action is required.

-3.13.3.
-An HR Case Manager is also responsible for:

-- advising whether an external Investigating Officer is appointed if this is considered appropriate - providing advice and guidance in the application of the procedure in each individual case and at each formal stage to ensure fairness and consistency at all times - completing a Risk Assessment for Disciplinary Suspension with the line manager - advising if any matter warrants informal or formal investigative action.
-Recommendations may include the use of the HR043 Performance Improvement Plan within Managing Performance as an alternative to disciplinary action

-- advising at what stage of the procedure actions should be initiated (for example, formal disciplinary proceedings) - meet with the Investigating Officer prior to the disciplinary hearing to prepare the report for presentation, to ensure consistency of evidence, accuracy and cross referencing of documentation - allocating HR support to a Presiding Officer at Level 3 disciplinary hearings and appeal meetings - notifying the appropriate chain of command at all stages of the disciplinary process.
+The Professional Standards Coordinator will:

+- oversee administrative arrangements for all disciplinary cases - provide administrative support at all stages of the disciplinary process - monitor and record all disciplinary cases - maintain an accurate timeline for all disciplinary cases, to include the recording of any delays

+- make sure hearings are arranged with the timescales as set out in the Scheme of Delegation and monitor compliance through relevant KPIs - arrange post case review meetings for all disciplinary cases for the HR Case Manager and invite relevant participants, including trades union representatives - provide data and statistics for the Head of People (Operations) as required and in line with relevant reporting requirements and make data available on CONNECT and via dashboards - maintain a competency framework for Investigating and Presiding Officers and liaise with the HR Case Manager to ensure ongoing training and development opportunities are arranged - arrange for structured training (including refresher training) to be provided to Managers and Investigating Officers as required on all aspects of the disciplinary process - arrange bi-annual meetings for the Head of People (Operations), HR Case Managers, Managers and Trades Union representatives to discuss and review organisational learning and improvement.

 3.14.
-Responsibilities for Employee Relations Coordinator
+Responsibilities for HR People Partners

 3.14.1.
-The Employee Relations Coordinator will:

-- oversee administrative arrangements for all disciplinary cases - provide administrative support at all stages of the disciplinary process - Monitor and record all disciplinary cases - maintain a record of I delaying of time limits by all parties - make sure hearings are arranged with the timescales as set out in the Scheme of Delegation and monitor compliance through relevant KPIs - arrange post case review meetings for all disciplinary cases for the HR Case Manager and invite relevant participants, including trades union representatives - provide quarterly and annual statistical reports for the Head of HR and relevant reporting requirements and make these available on CONNECT - maintain a competency framework with a list of trained Investigating Officers and Presiding Officers and liaise with an HR Case Manager to ensure ongoing training and development opportunities are arranged. - arrange for structured training (including refresher training) to be provided to Managers and Investigating Officers as required on all aspects of the disciplinary process - arrange bi-annual meetings for the Head of HR, HR Case Managers, Managers and Trades Union representatives to discuss and review organisational learning and improvement.

-3.15.
-Responsibilities for HR Business Partners

-3.15.1.
-HR Business Partners will:
+HR People Partners will:

-- provide support to the HR Case Manager or Investigating Officer as directed by the HR Case Manager to support investigations - provide support to individuals involved in the disciplinary process in their respective operational area / corporate department(s) - attend investigation meetings (if required by the Investigating Officer) to provide advice and support - provide HR support to a Presiding Officer at Disciplinary hearings and appeals

-- liaise with the HR Case Manager to decide whether an individual may be accompanied by a Trades Union official or a current member of DWFRS at an informal stage meeting (usually conducted on a one-to-one basis) - ensure that the Employee Relations Coordinator is updated at all times to ensure case management and files are up to date.
+- ensure that matters of misconduct are reported in a timely manner to the HR Case Manager - provide support to individuals involved in the disciplinary process in their respective operational area/corporate department(s) - provide HR support to a Presiding Officer at Disciplinary hearings and appeals - liaise with the HR Case Manager to decide whether an individual may be accompanied by a Trades Union official or a current member of DWFRS at an informal stage meeting (usually conducted on a one-to-one basis).